hashkat/hashkat/docs/input.md

   weights:    {bin_spacing: linear, min: 1, max: 100000, increment: 1}
 ```

-Similar to *tweet_ranks* and *retweet_ranks*, *follow_ranks* serves to categorize and organize agents based on the number of followers that they have.
-However, an additional factor is taken into consideration, the bin weights.
-The bin weights gives each bin threshold a weight equal to its value increased by one.
-These weights are essential in the *twitter_suggest* and *preferential_agent* follow models, because they are what cause agents with a higher degree to have a greater probability of being followed by other agents since they will be placed in bins that are more heavily weighted than those of agents with fewer followers.
+Similar to *tweet_ranks* and *retweet_ranks*, *follow_ranks* serve to categorize and organize agents based on the number of followers that they have.
+However, an additional factor is taken into consideration, the bin *weights*.
+The bin *weights* give each of the bin *thresholds* a weight equal to its corresponding value increased by 1 (assuming the *bin_spacing* is *linear* and the *increment* is 1).
+These weights are essential in the *twitter_suggest* and *preferential_agent* follow models, since they are what cause agents with a higher in-degree to have a better chance of being followed than agents with fewer followers.
+This is due to highly connected agents being placed in bins that are more heavily weighted, while agents with fewer followers are placed in bins with a lower weight.

 ### **tweet observations**

-As time moves on tweets lose relevance to the point where they will never be retweeted.
+Through a network simulation, tweets lose relevance over time, to the point where they will no longer be retweeted.
 This section deals with the decay function for retweet rates.

 #### Density Function